Iran targets ships, Dubai airport and oil facilities as economic concerns mount

 The United States has pledged to keep the strait open and has led intense airstrikes targeting Iran's navy and the port city of Bandar Abbas.
 The U.S. military said Tuesday it destroyed 16 Iranian minelayers near the strait.

-Some tankers, believed linked to Iran, are continuing to get through the strait, making so-called “dark” transits -- meaning they aren’t turning on trackers that show where they are.
+Some tankers, believed linked to Iran, continue to get through the strait, making so-called “dark” transits — meaning they aren’t turning on trackers that show where they are.
 Vessels carrying sanctioned Iranian crude often turn off their trackers.

 The commodity-tracking firm Kpler said Iran has restarted crude exports through its Jask oil terminal on the Gulf of Oman.
 A tanker loaded roughly 2 million barrels at Jask on March 7, it said.